-Huawei And Partners Unveil A New Green Digital Skills And Jobs Classification To Help Accelerate The Twin Transition
+Huawei and partners unveil a new Green Digital Skills and Jobs classification to help accelerate the Twin Transition

-Dubai, United Arab Emirates: On the sideline of the UN Climate Change Conference (COP28), AE4RIA, and Huawei hosted a session with the UNFCCC Global Innovation Hub to“Accelerate Green Innovation” and release a white paper Twin Skills for the Twin Transition: Defining Green Digital Skills and Jobs.
+(MENAFN- BCW Global) Dubai, United Arab Emirates, December 08, 2023: On the sideline of the UN Climate Change Conference (COP28), AE4RIA, and Huawei hosted a session with the UNFCCC Global Innovation Hub to “Accelerate Green Innovation” and release a white paper Twin Skills for the Twin Transition: Defining Green Digital Skills and Jobs.
 Developed in collaboration with the ATHENA Research Centre, Sustainable Development Unit under AE4RIA, PwC, and with the contribution of EIT Digital, the report promises a guide to develop new training that will equip the green digital workforce needed to achieve net-zero.

-Opening the event, Vicky Zhang, Vice President of Corporate Affairs from Huawei, said:“I am proud to launch the new report today with our partners.
-The report focuses on developing a new classification for Green Digital Skills that will define the course of action to reskill and upskill people to build and spread the net-zero technologies needed to achieve the Paris Agreement objectives.”

-Indeed, as Salvatore Moccia, Head of Education and Skills, EIT Digital, highlights,“more than three-quarters of companies in the EU report difficulties finding workers with the right skill set.
-With the acceleration of the digital and green transitions, a paradigm shift in defining, identifying, and developing skills for the twin transition is thus required.
-This is fully aligned with our reskilling and upskilling programs”.

 In an era of multiple crises, addressing economic growth without paying equal attention to sustainability is no longer possible and does not ultimately produce the expected financial results.
 In parallel, the presence of digital technologies in almost all aspects of our lives has exponentially increased the speed of changes and impact on people and businesses.
 But today is not just about a digital transition.
 It is about a clean-tech revolution powered by the need to produce green energy.
 And this has the potential to have a significant impact on jobs.